 Under Article 69 of the Constitution of the Company and in accordance with the ASX Listing Rules, the Directors may appoint any person as a director.
 That person shall hold office until the end of the next following Annual General Meeting and shall be eligible for election at that meeting without needing to give any prior notice.
-Professor Mark Compton, who was appointed during the year, is required to retire as a director at the end of the 2014 Annual General Meeting but, being eligible, offers himself for election.
-The Board (excluding Prof. Mark Compton) recommends his election.
+Mr Neville Mitchell, who was appointed during the year, is required to retire as a director at the end of the 2017 Annual General Meeting but, being eligible, offers himself for election.
+The Board (excluding Mr Neville Mitchell) recommends his election.

-Brief biographical details of the relevant directors are set out on pages 8 and 9.
+Biographical details of the relevant directors are set out on pages 9 to 10.